 Lignum Vitae the hardest commercially available wood ( Bull oak from Australia is harder but not commercially available).
-Lignum vitae is also oily, so oily it was used as self-lubricating bearings on propeller shafts, care is needed when glueing for a good joint.
+Lignum vitae is also oily, so oily it was used as self-lubricating bearings on propeller shafts.
+Care needed when glueing for a good joint.
 This wood is also green so aside from pens it has its uses in wooden intarsia and other crafts.

 Lime a soft pale white/cream wood used by woodcarvers.
-Who would have thought it would make such a beautiful wooden pen.
-Lime being pale in colour is also good for intarsia.
+Who would have thought it would make such a beautiful pen.
+Lime being pale in colour makes it also good for intarsia.

 Masur Birch not a species, this wood is beautiful and one of my all-time favourites with the grain, the eyes of the pin holes and chatoyance there is lots going on with this wood.
 This Wooden Fountain Pen is stunning.

 Oak used throughout England for hundreds of years both on land and sea.
 Lots of the wall panelling in the grand old English houses was Oak, parts of the English Battleships that Lord Nelson commanded where English Oak.
 Lots of furniture both inside and out has been made with it over the years and still used today.
 This was also one of the woods favoured by the old craftsmen, although hard it is easy to work with and makes a good Oak pen.